pfmoore/lea/README.md

 If you want to use Lea, see the [installation instructions](https://bitbucket.org/piedenis/lea/wiki/Installation).

-If you are an absolute beginner in Lea, read the [Lea tutorial](https://bitbucket.org/piedenis/lea/wiki/LeaPyTutorial0), which uses pure Python.
-NO _deep_ knowledge of probabilities nor Python is required!
+If you are an absolute beginner in Lea, read first the [Lea tutorial](https://bitbucket.org/piedenis/lea/wiki/LeaPyTutorial0).
+NO deep knowledge of probabilities nor Python is required!
 This tutorial exists also in [Leapp flavor](https://bitbucket.org/piedenis/lea/wiki/LeappTutorial0).

 To go deeper in the tool and elaborate on probabilistic programming, there are three advanced tutorials:

   * [Advanced tutorial 1](https://bitbucket.org/piedenis/lea/wiki/LeaPyTutorial1) : conditional probabilities, JPD, cartesion products, …
   * [Advanced tutorial 2](https://bitbucket.org/piedenis/lea/wiki/LeaPyTutorial2) : CPT, bayesian networks, Markov chains
-  * [Advanced tutorial 3](https://bitbucket.org/piedenis/lea/wiki/LeaPyTutorial3) : (new features of Lea.2.2) MC sampling, advanced JPD, machine learning, …
+  * [Advanced tutorial 3](https://bitbucket.org/piedenis/lea/wiki/LeaPyTutorial3) :  MC sampling, advanced JPD, machine learning, … (new features of Lea.2.2)

 The Python advanced tutorials 1 & 2 are also translated in Leapp([1](https://bitbucket.org/piedenis/lea/wiki/LeappTutorial1), [2](https://bitbucket.org/piedenis/lea/wiki/LeappTutorial2)).

 To see examples of Lea in action, check the [Python examples](https://bitbucket.org/piedenis/lea/wiki/Examples) or [Leapp examples](https://bitbucket.org/piedenis/lea/wiki/LeappExamples).

+If you want to understand how the "statues algorithm" works, then you may have a look at [MicroLea](https://bitbucket.org/piedenis/microlea), an independent Python implementation that is much shorter and much simpler than Lea.

 For a table of contents, go on [Lea Wiki TOC](https://bitbucket.org/piedenis/lea/wiki).